|

 you can rest assured that we will recommend your inn to all we

 meet travelling this way."
-Then he placed his hand over his
+He placed his hand over his heart

-Doron, and continued north west, along the eastern shore of the
+Gobel Doron, and continued north west, along the eastern shore

-Anduin, skirting the hills of Emyn Arnen, to the hamlet of Edeb
+of the Anduin, skirting the hills of Emyn Arnen, to the hamlet

-where they spent a rather less comfortable night in the local
+of Edeb where they spent a rather less comfortable night in the

 The next day they left at dawn, following the river until they

-reached the ford north of Osgiliath, and approached the Rammas
+reached the ford at Osgiliath, and approached and the snow-covered

-It was such a small thing that no human would have noticed it.
+It was such a small thing that no man would have noticed it,

-certainly not the flock of black birds circling over the ruins
+certainly not a flock of black birds circling over the ruins of

 Legolas.